FrankLoud/FinancialServicesCloud/FSCObjects.md

-# FinancialServicesCloud Objects(Last Updated: Winter '18)
+# FinancialServicesCloud Objects(Last Updated: Spring '19)

 * Financial Services Cloud has 2 versions depending on whether we use person Account feature or not.
   * Individual Object Model